Source

 If translation included, I use DeepL to assist my readers.

-Thanks for your patience an understanding
+Thanks for your patience an understanding.

 Si se incluye traducción, utilizo DeepL para ayudar a mis lectores.